How to Clean Your Herb Grinder

 Wet Grinder Usage and Maintenance

 A wet grinder is typically used for grinding food grains into a paste.
-But can it be used for weed?
+But can it be used for herbs?
 Technically, yes.
-However, it's not recommended as the high-speed operation can pulverize the weed too much, affecting the quality of your smoke.
+However, it's not recommended as the high-speed operation can pulverize the herbs too much, affecting their quality.

 Tips and Tricks for Quick Cleaning Between Grinds